 Regardless of whether your denial was due to technical or medical reasons, you are entitled to appeal the decision.
 However, do not sit on rights.
 Your appeal to the initial determination must be filed within 65 days of the date on your denial letter.
 If your claim is late and you cannot show good cause you will have to restart your application process.

 Your first appeal, Reconsideration, can be requested by completing the Request for Reconsideration form.
 Along with the reconsideration request, the Disability Report – Appeal form should also be completed.
 This form is mainly interested in the changes in your condition that may have occurred.
 If there have been significant changes, the assistance for an experienced advocate can help you present an accurate and clear picture of the limitations your experience due to your severe impairment.
-Furthermore working with an attorney and legal team can help you marshal evidence of your condition from doctors, hospitals, former employers, educational records, and many other sources.
+Furthermore working with an Fayetteville AR disability lawyer and legal team can help you marshal evidence of your condition from doctors, hospitals, former employers, educational records, and many other sources.

 The approval rate for Reconsideration requests is extremely low.
 Therefore you should not be shocked or discouraged if you receive a Reconsideration denial.
 However the good news is that you chances improve somewhat at the next level because your situation will be reviewed by an administrative law judge.
 Like in the previous appeal, you will be required to submit an updated report on your condition, limitations and medical treatment.
 Those who appeal should request a disability hearing before the judge.
 In some instances a medical or vocational expert may testify about your condition or the type of work you should be able to perform, respectively.